yuninxia/HPCToolkit/doc/src/users/spack.md

 ### ROCm (`+rocm`)

 HPCToolkit supports profiling AMD GPUs through the ROCm interface.
-You can either use an existing ROCm module or let spack build one.
+You can either use an existing ROCm module or let Spack build one.

-For ROCm support, HPCToolkit uses four spack packages:
+For ROCm support, HPCToolkit uses four Spack packages:
 `hip`, `hsa-rocr-dev`, `roctracer-dev` and `rocprofiler-dev`.
 To use an existing ROCm module (recommended), load the `rocm` module and run `spack external find` on all four packages.